theomarentes/toolkit.theoatrix.net/README.md

 - **web-vitals**: Assists in measuring the performance of the Theoatrix Toolkit's web pages, focusing on user experience metrics like loading time, interactivity, and visual stability.

 #### Frontend DevDependencies
+- **jest**: A JavaScript testing framework used to create and run tests for the Theoatrix Toolkit's codebase, ensuring reliability and functionality.
+- **jest-fetch-mock**: Mocks the global fetch API in Jest tests, allowing for testing of asynchronous HTTP requests in the Theoatrix Toolkit without making actual network calls.
+- **@testing-library/jest-dom**: Provides custom matchers for Jest, making it easier to assert various conditions in the Theoatrix Toolkit's DOM elements during testing.
+- **supertest**: A library for testing HTTP assertions, making it easy to test API endpoints of the Theoatrix Toolkit's backend services directly.
 - **@babel/preset-env**: Automatically compiles JavaScript ES6+ code down to ES5 for broader browser compatibility in the Theoatrix Toolkit.
 - **@babel/preset-react**: Transforms JSX syntax into JavaScript, allowing the Theoatrix Toolkit's React components to be understood by browsers.
 - **@testing-library/react**: Facilitates unit and integration testing of React components in the Theoatrix Toolkit, simulating user interactions within a virtual DOM environment.
 - **@testing-library/user-event**: Simulates real user actions (e.g., clicking, typing) in web elements, enhancing testing accuracy for the Theoatrix Toolkit.
-- **jest**: A JavaScript testing framework used to create and run tests for the Theoatrix Toolkit's codebase, ensuring reliability and functionality.
-- **jest-fetch-mock**: Mocks the global fetch API in Jest tests, allowing for testing of asynchronous HTTP requests in the Theoatrix Toolkit without making actual network calls.
-- **supertest**: A library for testing HTTP assertions, making it easy to test API endpoints of the Theoatrix Toolkit's backend services directly.

 <div style="page-break-after: always;"></div>

 ## Testing
-Tests were completed with Jest and Supertest.
+Tests were completed with Jest, Babel and Supertest.
 ### Frontend Testing
 ![Frontend Testing Results](/docs/tests-frontend.jpg)